Mak Whitham: International career

 Whitham was called into training camp with the United States under-15 team at age 13 in October 2023.
 The next year, she scored three goals in three games at the 2024 CONCACAF Girls' U-15 Championship, including in the semifinals against Canada and the final 3–0 win against Mexico.
-At 15, she was the youngest player named in Katie Schoepfer's roster for the 2025 FIFA U-17 Women's World Cup in Morocco.
+Later that year, she scored against Norway at the 2025 FIFA U-17 Women's World Cup in Morocco to become the youngest American to score in the competition.
+She starred for the under-17s in the 2026 CONCACAF U-17 Women's World Cup qualification, ranking second on the team with five goals.